Geisel School of Medicine

 Conclusions: This work contributes to the understanding of epigenetic alterations that occur in DCIS and illustrates the potential of DNA methylation as markers of DCIS progression.

 Johnson, Kevin C.; Koestler, Devin C.; Fleischer, Thomas; Chen, Panpan; Jenson, Erik G.; Marotti, Jonathan D.; Onega, Tracy; Kristenen, Vessela N.; and Christensen, Brock C., "DNA Methylation in Ductal Carcinoma in Situ Related with Future Development of Invasive Breast Cancer" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 716.